henley-regatta/henley-regatta.github.io/_posts/2022-12-14-VisualisationOfAOC2022Day14.md

 more visualisation-bait.
 The problem set was to first decode a (vertical) map of rocks, and then to determine how sand falls through that landscape;
-part 1 stops as soon as sand "hits the floor" (although the condition was stated differently.
+part 1 stops as soon as sand "hits the floor" (although the condition was stated a little differently...).
 Part 2 had the code continue until the floor "fills up" and propagates back to the entry point.

 #### My map decoded to: